sastutorials/sastutorials.github.io/tutorials/macros.md

 %end;
 ```

-We can now see that there is no output, but if you check the log the message from the second condition appears:
+We can now see that there is no output, but if you check the log **the message from the second condition appears**:

 ![2nd cond %if](07/../../screenshots/07_macros/if_2nd_cond.png)